-Maybe some of you might have seen Kaarel Moppel’s talk about pg_crash at pgconfeu 2017 in Warsaw.
-However, for those who had not the chance to visit this year’s European conference, I decided to come up with a little blog post introducing you to the blessings of our new module: pg_crash
+Some of you might have seen Kaarel Moppel’s talk about pg_crash at pgconfeu 2017 in Warsaw.
+However, for those who didn’t have the chance to visit this year’s European conference, I decided to come up with a little blog post introducing you to the blessings of our new module.

 pg_crash and what it is good for